Meet the Team

 Her therapeutic approach incorporates play therapy, expressive arts, cognitive behavioral therapy (CBT), and mindfulness practices to promote healing and personal growth.
 Whether clients are experiencing emotional pain, stress, or life transitions, Amy supports them in exploring new paths toward relief, resilience, and self-discovery.

 Amy also has a deep love of nature and finds immense joy in the somatic practice of Noyes Rhythm, which she has studied, taught and danced in for over 30 years.
-This movement practice, rooted in harmony with nature’s rhythms, profoundly influences her personal and professional life, fostering a sense of balance, embodiment, and connection.
+This movement practice profoundly influences her personal and professional life, fostering a sense of balance, embodiment, and connection.

 Maria Monserrate